h-brough/TUNA/README.md

 ## Documentation

-A copy of the <a href="./TUNA%20Manual.pdf" style="color:black;">TUNA Manual</a> can be found in this repository, and in the directory where the Python files are installed.
+A copy of the <a href="./TUNA%20Manual.pdf">TUNA Manual</a> can be found in this repository, and in the directory where the Python files are installed.

 ## Using TUNA